007bsd/cka-prep/README.md

 $ kubectl expose deploy/{nameofthedeployment} --name=service-port --port -n=demo
 * find the domain name from /etc/resolve.conf and then do the curl for service name
 * Using fully qualified domain name

+## Multi-container pods
+* can have multiple init containers
+$ kubectl apply -f pod-multicontainer.yaml

+* create deploy and expose nginx
+$ kubectl create deploy nginx-deploy --image nginx --port 80
+$ kubectl exposedeploy nginx-deploy --name myservice --port 80

+* create deploy and expose reddit
+$ kubectl create deploy mydb --image redis --port 80
+$ kubectl expose deploy mydb --name mydb --port 80

+## Daemonset
+* Daemonset runs on all the available nodes except the control panel node
+$ kubectl get ds -A
+* 5 syntax in a cron job * * * * * --> mins hours dayofthemonth month dayofweek
+* Apart from cron job there is also job which is used when trying to complete the task once